padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 ## Conclusion

 In this activity, unsupervised and supervised classification algorithms, k-means clustering and the classification and regression decision tree algorithms, were explored.
 A Sentinel-2 surface reflectance product was analysed, while visually assessing the performance of the classifiers.
 Next, quantitative assessment evaluation of the classifer will be carried out.
-Also, the areal coverage of the surface types will be computed.
+Also, the spatiale extent of the surface types will be computed.